zeek/zeek-docs/doc/scripts/base/bif/plugins/Zeek_SOCKS.events.bif.zeek.rst

    Generated when a SOCKS client performs username and password based login.

-   :c: The parent connection of the proxy.
+   :param c: The parent connection of the proxy.

-   :user: The given username.
+   :param user: The given username.

-   :password: The given password.
+   :param password: The given password.

 .. zeek:id:: socks_reply
    :source-code: base/protocols/socks/main.zeek 91 102